sdavtaker/ia-devs-cd-poc/design/architecture.md

 The CDIA-simulation library is a C++20 library for simulating IA-DEVS models.

 The CDIA-CLI is a Command Line Interface tool for generating and managing simulation projects using CDIA libraries.
 We use Python-3 as the primary implementation language.
 The command provides a family of subcommands used to namespace tasks.
 This tool generates project files, generates code, builds, deploys and manages projects.

+The CDIA-JN is a Python-3 library to integrate the simulator to Jupyter Notebooks.
+Using this interface models and experiments implementation can be quickly iterated before productionizing it.